Getting Around

 Riding Kansas City's rapid bus transit line is now free due to the City of KCMO's zero-fare agreement.

-For further information and route maps for the Main, Troost and Prospect lines, visit ridekc.org or call the Regional Call Center at 816-221-0660, weekdays from 6 a.m. to 6 p.m.
+For information and route maps for the Main, Troost and Prospect lines, visit ridekc.org or call the Regional Call Center at 816-221-0660, weekdays from 6 a.m. to 6 p.m.

 RideKC Bike